 What happens if you believe this guy?
 You casually eye up his deck to see what he’s got tied on, and you start racking your brain trying to remember if you saw him today.
 What part of the lake was he on?
 What was he throwing?
 There goes your confidence out the door.
-If that’s the way you’re going to think, you may as well pre-fish at home on the computer!
+If that’s the way you think, you may as well pre-fish at home on the computer!

 I hate to think like this, but tournament fishing these days is not like it used to be.
 Manners and good sportsmanship are a thing of the past.
-It used to be that if you were seen pre-fishing a spot for several days, others would give you the courtesy of staying off that spot until you left it.
+If you were seen pre-fishing a spot for several days, others would give you the courtesy of staying off that spot until you left it.
 Not any more.
-I’ve actually had guys hit the side of my boat with their baits during a tournament.
+I’ve had guys hit my boat's side with their baits during a tournament.
 More than ever, being able to control your emotions and thoughts is of primary importance.
-You cannot let the rudeness or ignorance of others to ruin your day.
+You cannot let the rudeness or ignorance of others ruin your day.

-It used to be that the dock talk and mind game stuff was almost funny – it was sort of expected, and the experienced anglers would brush it off.
+It used to be that the dock talk and mind game stuff was almost funny – it was expected, and the experienced anglers would brush it off.
 But it can get nasty at times – people cut you off, run over your spots, or even come over and fish the same spot you’re on while you’re on it.
 But remember that these tactics only work if you let them.
-You can learn to control your thoughts and concentrate on your own performance, and your fishing will improve exponentially.
+You can learn to control your thoughts and concentrate on your performance, and your fishing will improve exponentially.

 Change your focus to get control over your thoughts.
 Concentrating on things that are out of your control is a common mistake, says Dr. Goldberg.
 Don’t think about how you did last time, your opponent, or the weather.
 You can’t do anything about those things.

 Change your focus by first being aware of what you’re focusing on.
 You can’t change what you’re doing wrong if you don’t realize that you’re doing it.
-Dr. Goldberg says that you can learn to concentrate by recognizing when you’re focusing on the wrong things.
+Dr. Goldberg says you can learn to concentrate by recognizing when you’re focusing on the wrong things.
 Then you can bring your focus back to the right things.

 “Images program performance,” says Dr. Goldberg.
 Change the pictures in your mind.
 Bad attitudes come from the wrong images.
 Regularly practice changing the images in your head, he recommends.
-Have images of being relaxed, being confident, and doing well.
+Have images of being relaxed, confident, and doing well.
 Take quiet time before sleeping and rehearse your mental imagery.
 See yourself in as much detail as you can imagine, and picture yourself performing well.
-Make it as real as you can, but be sure you don’t start thinking about things you can’t control.
+Make it as real as possible, but be sure you don’t start thinking about things you can’t control.

 A slump can result from negative thoughts.
-You let a bad performance shake you, and then you carry the negative thoughts into your next performance.
+You let a lousy performance shake you, and then you carry the negative thoughts into your next performance.
 A vicious cycle can build, and you keep it going all by yourself.
 Remembering that thoughts are things can help you avoid making one of the biggest mistakes in bass fishing – giving up.